paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state - writes results of command ls -la to a file ls_cwd_content 9-duplicate_last_line - duplicates last line of file iacta 10-no_more_js - deletes all regular files with a .js extension
+8-cwd_state - writes results of command ls -la to a file ls_cwd_content 9-duplicate_last_line - duplicates last line of file iacta 10-no_more_js - deletes all regular files with a .js extension 11-directories - counts number of directories and sub-directories in current directory